Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 It's a Point of No Return.
 The only way out is to kill the Enderdragon...or die.
 Let's just say that on Hardcore mode, you damn better be carrying enough weaponry and food.
 Plus, you can't quit until you beat the dragon, or else when you come back to the game, there'll be another one.

-A recent update gave the Enderdragon it's own sounds; actual dragon like sounds mixed in with bass undertones.
-It's death sound is especially unnerving to say the least.
+The 1.4.2 update gave the Enderdragon its own sounds; actual dragon like sounds mixed in with bass undertones.
+Its death sound is especially unnerving to say the least.

 Some kindly contributors at deviantART have been kind enough to provide us with approximations of what each mob would look like in a realistic setting.
 We have zombies, creepers,skeletons and spiders, zombie pigmen,and the ever adorable ghasts.
 It's sad when the Slenderman Expy is currently the least scary in fan-art, but knowing the internet, worse is sure to follow.